PCIT

 Picture

-PCIT is approved by the American Psychological Association to sponsor continuing education for psychologists.
-PCIT maintains responsibility for this program and its content.
+PCIT International is approved by the American Psychological Association to sponsor continuing education for psychologists.
+PCIT International maintains responsibility for this program and its content.

 PCIT Certification